Create Mesh

 Save To Scene

-Creates a GameObject, outside of the generator, containing a copy of the generated mesh(es)
+Creates a GameObject outside the generator hierarchy containing a copy of the generated mesh(es).

 Save To Assets

-Saves a copy of the generated mesh(es) as Asset(s)
+Saves a copy of the generated mesh(es) as project asset files.

 Save To Both